Stereoscopic Universal Perturbations across Different Architectures and Datasets: Towards Robust Deep Stereo Networks

 \figref{fig:finetuned_transfer} also shows that fine-tuning a model on SUPs optimized for it increases robustness against SUPs optimized for different architectures.
 For example, \figref{fig:finetuned_transfer}-(a) shows that fine-tuning reduces AANet in error from 48.43\% to 3.62\%, DeepPruner from 52.74\% to 11.32\%, and PSMNet from 87.72\% to 31.54\% when attacked by SUPs optimized for the original AANet with $\epsilon = 0.02$.
 Note that AANet has the lowest error against the original AANet adversary because it was fine-tuned on that perturbation, whereas DeepPruner and PSMNet are seeing it as a ``new'' adversary.
 Similar results are shown for SUPs optimized for DeepPruner (\figref{fig:finetuned_transfer}-(b)) and PSMNet (\figref{fig:finetuned_transfer}-(c)).
 We note that this process of optimizing SUPs and fine-tuning on them is time consuming, and the resulting networks are not fully robust.

 \textbf{On explicit matching (EM) and deformable convolution (DC).} Instead, we propose to make simple modifications to the design of stereo networks.
-From our observations, EM increases robustness as PSMNet (no matching module) is more vulnerable than AANet and DeepPruner. \figref{fig:aanet_feature_distance} shows that the effect of SUPs is amplified by the embedding function, which ultimately fools the network; we conjecture that EM mitigates this by explicitly registering correspondences based on similarity rather than propagating the local signal.
-This intuition extends to DCs that learn convolutional offsets to regions locally similar to the element being convolved over and in effect ``avoids'' the adversarial signal.
-We observe this in \figref{fig:aanet_feature_distance}, where an increase in AANet's feature correlation coincides with DCs.
-While the intent of DC is to minimize artifacts e.g. over-smoothing caused by incorrect information or noise captured by regular sampling of the 2D image such that features are invariant to local deformation and respect boundary conditions, we hypothesize that this filters out the perturbation signal that causes dissimilarities within a patch, and is the reason DC (and EM) allows AANet to be more robust.
+From our observations, EM increases robustness as PSMNet (no explicit matching) is more vulnerable than AANet and DeepPruner. \figref{fig:aanet_feature_distance} shows that the effect of SUPs is amplified by the embedding function, which ultimately fools the network; we conjecture that EM mitigates this by explicitly registering correspondences based on similarity rather than propagating the local signal.
+This intuition extends to DCs that learn convolutional offsets to regions locally similar to the element being convolved over and in effect ``avoids'' the adversarial signal -- \figref{fig:aanet_feature_distance} shows an increase in AANet's feature correlation that coincides with DCs.
+While the intent of DC is to minimize artifacts e.g. over-smoothing along occlusion boundaries by sampling features that are robust to local deformation and respect boundary conditions, we hypothesize that this filters out the perturbation signal that causes dissimilarities within a patch, and is the reason DC (and EM) allows AANet to be more robust.

 To assess DC as an inherent defense against adversarial perturbations, we trained (i) PSMNet and (ii) DeepPruner, each with 25 DCs, and (iii) AANet without DCs.
 We optimized six pairs of SUPs on KITTI for vanilla AANet, DeepPruner, PSMNet, and their variants.
 In \figref{fig:defenses}-(a), we show results on KITTI 2015, where each network was attacked by SUPs optimized specifically for them.
 We found that DCs do improve robustness as both DeepPruner and PSMNet produced lower D1-errors across all norms.
 For $\epsilon = 0.02$, DeepPruner drops in error from 52.74\% to 39.47\%, and PSMNet drops from 87.72\% to 52.10\%.
 Conversely, replacing DCs with regular convolutions can make a model more susceptible to adversaries -- AANet without DCs is less robust, as D1-error increase from 48.43\% to 54.32\%.
 In summary, simply designing a network with DC, the least robust model, PSMNet, can become comparable in performance to AANet, the most robust model.